behnammodi/react-native-arrival/README.md

-# Animation when component mount
+# Animation when Component is mount

 react-native-arrival